-Protein.
-The building block of life.
-Anyone who is looking to put on mass or even lose weight will be eating larger quantities of protein.
+Anyone who’s looking to put on mass or even lose weight will be eating larger quantities of protein.
 While helping you to build quality, lean muscle, it can also come at a cost.
-Lean protein sources such as chicken breast, beef, fish etc. aren’t the cheapest of options, so many turn to the well renowned protein shake.
+Lean protein sources such as chicken breast, beef, fish etc. aren’t the cheapest of options, so many turn to the protein shake.

-Protein is needed in order to aid your body in the completion of protein synthesis, since working out will increase protein and muscle breakdown, you need to intake more to help build your muscles back up stronger and fuller.
+Protein is needed for protein synthesis (building muscles), since working out will increase protein and muscle breakdown, you need to take in more to help build your muscles back up stronger and fuller.

-Whey, a by-product of cheese manufacture, is very high in protein whilst low in carbohydrates and fat.
-Perfect for anyone who is looking to bulk up without gaining a lot of fat, or someone looking to slim down.
-Furthermore, it is very fast absorbing which makes it idea to consume post workout.
-This allows it to reach your muscles faster, spiking protein synthesis and helping to aid recovery!
+Whey, a by-product of cheese manufacture, is very high in protein and low in carbohydrates and fat.
+It’s perfect for bulking up without gaining a lot of fat, or someone looking to slim down as a high-protein diet will help you feel fuller for longer.
+Protein is also very fast absorbing which makes it ideal to consume post workout to speed up recovery.

 Recommended Serving: 25g (1 scoop)